OH1KK/Mbox-N4-Stream-Deck/README.md

 # Mbox-N4-Stream-Deck

 This is my first to to get Mirabox M4 Stream Deck to work in ubuntu.
 Repository is mainly for myself to remember how I got it working.
-This is not production ready code, instead a exaple how to communicate with a device.
+This is not production ready code, instead an example how to communicate with a device.

 This code includes part of StreamDock-Device-SDK which is avaiable https://github.com/MiraboxSpace/StreamDock-Device-SDK/

-First make mirabox available to user
+First make mirabox available to regular user

 Make file /etc/udev/rules.d/99-mirabox.rules and add there
 ````